 A secondary or metastatic cancer has spread to another part of the body from where it started.
-Working out the stage of the cancer helps your doctor to decide about treatment.

 For cancers of the ear canal and middle ear doctors can use the TNM staging system.
-The T refers to the tumour, the N whether the lymph nodes have any cancer cells in them and M shows if the cancer has spread.

 The T staging for the ear canal and the middle ear is:

 - T1 – the tumour is just in the middle ear and is not causing any numbness of the face and is not in the nearby bone

 - T2 – the tumour has grown outside the area and is causing numbness or is affecting the bone